Based in | Germany |

 Business price plans

 Mailbox.org also offers a full range of business price plans.
-There are three service packages, Silver, Gold, and Platinum, along with lots of options for the number of email inboxes and storage capacity.
-If these options don’t meet your needs, you can also Mailbox.org for a personalized quote.
+There are three service packages (Silver, Gold, and Platinum) along with lots of options for the number of email inboxes and storage capacity.
+If they don’t meet your needs, you can also contact Mailbox.org for a personalized quote.

 To get all the details on the Mailbox.org business plans, visit this page.